AustinTSchaffer/Notebook/notes/Stacks/Intro to Stacks.md

 `docker-compose` cli is not needed on Swarm server.
 It's just the file syntax that is the same. `docker-compose` is not meant for production anyway.
 It's a local automation tool, for dev purposes only.
 Feels more like a toy every day.

+Check out the diagram in this same folder.
+It's missing "secrets", but that will be covered later.